jkdevcode/services-landing/README.md

 // Add to each language JSON file (en-US.json, fr-FR.json, etc.)
 {
   // ... existing translations
-  "contact": "Contact" // For English - adjust for other languages }
+  "contact": "Contact", // For English - adjust for other languages }
 ```